 Oct 04, 2014

 Vishal Bhardwaj is no longer just a director.
-First with Matru ki Bijlee ka Mandola, and now conclusively with Haider, he’s turned into a sniper leading a team of insurgents, this time in a rebellion against Bollywood and Shakespeare.
+First with Matru ki Bijlee ka Mandola, and now conclusively with Haider, he’s turned into a sniper leading a team of insurgents, this time in a rebellion against Bollywood, Shakespeare, and then some…

 He dares not to deify Shakespeare and his Hamlet, challenges and changes his focus, while firing sharp, deadly bullets of contemporary politics into it.

 The cocky, cinematic insurgent has taken a play about a procrastinating, traumatised individual, a prince, a son, and turned it into a stinging political comment.

 Haider takes on the extremely complicated and yet profoundly simple story of Kashmir — a tapestry of insurgency, terrorism, security forces, double agents, politicians and people, some of whom are profiting from it all and others who have gone numb and mum — and tells it using the story of Hamlet.
 Oh, the sacrilege!

 Messrs Vishal Bhardwaj and Basharat Peer are co-conspirators.
 They’ve written the film together and should have been arrested under AFSPA, if it weren’t for their chutzpah.

 If Shakespeare could, he would have sat up in his grave on October 2, when Bhardwaj’s Haider opened in theatres, and shouted, “Though this be madness, yet there is method in’t.”

 Because aah!
 What a joyous, heart-rendering, exhilarating, shocking, disquieting journey it is, their Haider.